 I really enjoy playing tennis.
 My father took me to the U.S. Open when I was a kid.
 I saw most of the greats play: Jimmy Connors, Bjorn Borg, Chris Evert, and John McEnroe.
 Although I didn’t play much in high school, I took it up again about 15 years ago.
 I recently fulfilled one of my bucket list goals of actually winning a tennis tournament.
 I’m between a 4.0 and 4.5 player, if that means anything to you.

-I also love sitting with my wife and chatting over a good cup of coffee on a Sunday morning or reading the New York Times (I like to actually feel the paper) even though I can get it on my mobile device.
+I also love sitting with my wife and chatting over a good cup of coffee on a Sunday morning or reading The New York Times even though I can get it on my mobile device (I like to actually feel the paper anyway).
 I love getting calls and emails from my boys and watching them grow up from afar.
 And I love singing in the shower when no one else is home.

 Getting together with friends for coffee or breakfast is also a favorite.
 I’m fortunate to have a few very close friends.
 Plus, my parents live about 15 minutes away.
 But I find that if I don’t actually schedule a time on my calendar to get together with them, I miss the chance to catch up.
 Do you notice that too?

 Dishonesty, even in small things.